SnoozeThis-org/pgperms/README.md

 - Permissions on columns, domains, foreign data wrappers, foreign servers, routines, languages, large objects, tablespaces or types.
 - Set up default privileges so that newly created tables already have the correct permissions without having to run pgperms?
-- Allow "ALL PRIVILEGES" to be used in the config file.
 - A config setting to automatically manage all users (and thus delete any unlisted users without needing to tombstone them).
 - More test cases